 In summer 2018 Ping announced the launch of a new line of juniors clubs designed to fit juniors from 4.5" to 5.2" or approximately ages 7 to 13 years old.
 The Prodi G junior golf sets have similar technology to Ping's very good adult clubs.
 What's more is that, if you buy a set of at least 5 clubs, Ping will provide a one-time free fitting to re-shaft, lengthen, re-weight or regrip the set of junior clubs.
 They have called this the "Get Golf Growing" program.

 Ping claims that juniors will see up to 15 yards extra distance off the tee compared to other top-selling junior drivers.
 The driver is a 460cc titanium driver and has the forgiving technology of Ping's adult drivers.
-It also has the speed-inducing turbulators on the top of the driver head and comes fitted with a lightweight graphite shaft.
+It has the speed-inducing turbulators on the top of the driver head, dragonfly technology, and comes fitted with a lightweight graphite shaft.

-It is great to see another major equipment manufacturer start to develop a junior specific driver.
+It is nice to see another major equipment manufacturer start to develop a junior specific driver.
 Priced at $210 we expect this to be a very popular and competitive driver for younger juniors.
-As of July 2018 this driver was available for pre-order at WorldWide Golf Shops.

 Ping has also has developed a junior specific Ping driver that incorporates a lot of the technology of their adult clubs.
 The Ping G812 is designed for ages 8-12 and kids that are approx. 48” to 60” (4 feet to 5 feet) tall.
 Ping has incorporated a lightweight 40 gram junior shaft that is counterbalanced to offset the swing weight feel of a shorter shaft.